-NatWest is a one of the big four High Street lenders, NatWest will consider contractors operating through their limited company on their gross contract value, when we say day rate contractors, you can take to incude contractors who are paid on an hourly rate aswell.
+NatWest is one of the big four High Street lenders, NatWest will consider contractors operating through their limited company on their gross contract value, when we say day rate contractors, you can take to include contractors who are paid on an hourly rate as well.

 NatWest will only consider applications from contractors operating through their own limited company, and not umbrella company contractors.